clap-rs/clap/README.md

 #### Features

-* **Help text auto wraps and aligns at term width!** - Long help strings will now properly wrap and align to term width.
+* **Help text auto wraps and aligns at term width!** - Long help strings will now properly wrap and align to term width on Linux and OSX (and resumably Unix too).
 This can be turned off as well.
 * **Can customize the order of opts, flags, and subcommands in help messages**  - Instead of using the default alphabetical order, you can now re-arange the order of your args and subcommands in help message.
 This helps to emphasize more popular or important options.
  * **Can auto-derive the order from declaration order** - Have a bunch of args or subcommmands to re-order?
 You can now just derive the order from the declaration order!
 * Other minor bug fixes